rails/rails/guides/source/active_record_validations.md

 ### `presence`

-This helper validates that the specified attributes are not empty.
+This helper validates that the specified attribute is not empty.
 It uses the `blank?` method to check if the value is either `nil` or a blank string, that is, a string that is either empty or consists of whitespace.